Hirokazu Kore-eda: Career

 In 2018, his film Shoplifters, about a young girl welcomed in by a family of shoplifters, premiered and won the Palme d'Or at the Cannes Film Festival.
 It was also nominated for the Academy Award for Best Foreign Language Film.

-In 2018, he won the Donostia Award for his lifetime achievement at San Sebastián International Film Festival.
+In 2018, he won the Donostia Award for his life-time achievement at San Sebastián International Film Festival.

 In 2019, Kore-eda directed The Truth, starring Catherine Deneuve, Juliette Binoche and Ethan Hawke.
 It is his first film shot in Europe and not in Japanese.

 In 2021, Kore-eda directed Broker.
 The film was shot in South Korea, featuring a predominantly South Korean cast and crew.
 It was first released on 8 June 2022.
 The film was selected to compete for the Palme d'Or at the Cannes Film Festival in 2022 and won the Prize of the Ecumenical Jury.

 In January 2022, it was announced that Kore-eda would be working with a team of directors including Megumi Tsuno, Hiroshi Okuyama, and Takuma Sato on a nine-episode series, The Makanai: Cooking for the Maiko House, adapted from the manga Kiyo in Kyoto.

 In November 2022, Kore-eda disclosed that he had completed shooting his next Japanese film, Monster.
 With post-production underway, Monster was scheduled for release in Japan on 2 June 2023.
 This release date positioned the film for a potential world premiere in May at Cannes.
 It won the Queer Palm and the Best Screenplay Award at the 2023 Cannes Film Festival.
+In 2025, Netflix released Kore-eda's T.V. series Asura.
+It is based on Kuniko Mukōda's novel of the same name.